APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 - Click **Create**

-**NOTE**: You have created a Build VM Template with the minimal build components.
+*Congratulation!
+You have created a Build VM Template with the minimal build components.*